xdossantos/xdode-exchange-heroku/README.md

 # xdode.exchange

-The [xdode.exchange](https://xdode-exchange.herokuapp.com/) Marketplace is an online business directory where developers can create profiles and and engage with communities of similar interest.
+The [xdode.exchange](https://xdode-exchange.herokuapp.com/)  is an online recruitment platform where technology talent can create profiles in order to become more visible to recruiters.

+The app features a chat functionality that allows developers to create topics and create conversation threads around those topics.

 ## Functions of [xdode.exchange](https://xdode-exchange.herokuapp.com/)